canne/klinometri101/README.md

 ## Selecting the general orientation of the installation

-Another switch/jumper can be used to change the installation orientation of the board.
 By default it is assumed that the USB connector of Arduino 101 is pointing towards the bow of the boat.
+A switch/jumper can be used to change the installation orientation of the board permanently.
-By installing a jumper or a closed switch between GND pin and pin #8, it is assumed that the USB connector is pointing to the aft.
-The jumper or switch can be used any time.
+By installing a jumper or a closed switch between GND pin and pin #8 while the acceleration/gyroscope sensors are read (the on-board LED is blinking very fast), the board's output is inversed, bow becomes aft and starboard becomes port.
+Please remove the jumper after the command is recognized (LED blinking once per second) - the new orientation setting is stored in the permanent memory and reloaded at every restart until a new orientation change request is given.

 ## LED Diagnostic messages